adamwwilkinson/Obsidian-Vault/Engineering Mechanics/Moment of a Couple.md

 A couple is defined as two parallel forces with the same magnitude in opposite directions.
 $$F = M_o D$$

-The moment of a couple is a *free vector* where it can be moved anywhere on a body and have the same effect.
+The moment of a couple is a *free vector* which can be moved anywhere on a body and have the same effect.

 ### Approaches
 #### Scalar